camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 When latency is high, the network bandwidth is severely reduced.
 Therefore, enabling compression helps improve the throughput.
 You need to decide between reducing bandwidth or reducing resources required for compression.

 :::caution
+When this flag is enabled, you must also enable compression in the standalone broker configuration.
 When there is no latency enabling, this may have a performance impact.
-Additionally, when this flag is enabled, you must also enable compression in the standalone broker configuration.
 :::

 | Field              | Description                                                                                                                                                                                                                                             | Example value |